-Rates of three STDs in US reach record high as Chlamydia makes the highest spike, CDC says
+Rates of three STDs in the US reach record high as Chlamydia makes the highest spike, CDC says

 Sexually Transmitted Diseases have been reported to hit their highest incidence in recent times following four years of steady rise with Chlamydia having the highest spike.
 This was revealed at the National STD Prevention Conference in Washington by the Center for Disease Control and Prevention following recent data reports.

-It has been revealed that although the United States has demonstrated advances in preventive medicine, there was an unprecedented increase in the incidences of gonorrhea, syphilis and chlamydia in recent times.
-This has considerably generated concerns among policymakers and healthcare providers calling on the government to declare the scourge as a public health crisis.
+It has been revealed that although the United States has demonstrated advances in preventive medicine, there was an unprecedented increase in the incidences of gonorrhea, syphilis, and chlamydia in recent times.
+This has considerably generated concerns among policymakers and healthcare providers calling on the government to declare the scourge a public health crisis.

 “It is time that President Trump and [Health and Human Services] Secretary [Alex] Azar declare STDs in America a public health crisis,” David Harvey, the Conference co-host and the Executive Director of the National Coalition of STD Directors, said.

 The incidence of STDs in the US, Chlamydia’s dramatic climb

 In the country, there were 2,365,744 reported incidences of gonorrhea, syphilis, and chlamydia.
 Interestingly, chlamydia accounted for over 70% (1,708,569 cases of chlamydia) of this number of cases.
 The documentation for Chlamydia did not start until 1984.
 However, the incidence of gonorrhea and syphilis in the U.S. in 1941 was 679,028.

 Chlamydial infections in women are often asymptomatic.
 Hence, their numbers could be more than the preliminary survey reveals.
 When untreated, however, the infection could result in pelvic inflammatory disease (PID), a major cause of infertility, ectopic pregnancy, and chronic pain in the pelvic region.